-Member Account Management (Chargify and Stripe): Requests for payment, payment processing, membership changes, etc.
+Member Account Management (Chargify and Stripe): Requested payments, performed payment processing, membership changes, etc.

-Member On-Boarding: Introducing new members to the concept of coworking and spreading awareness on how to best take part in a community driven environment.
+Member On-Boarding: Gave tours of tech startup style loft space (we had a ball pit!), introducing new members to the concept of coworking and spreading awareness on how to best take part in a community-driven environment.

-Email Enquiries (Helpscout): High intake of emails dealing in regarding team and space management, general enquiries, resident enquiries and requests, event enquiries, event coordination, event sponsorship, interview requests and introductions, etc.
+Email Enquiries (Helpscout): Responded to a high intake of emails dealing in regarding team and space management, general enquiries, resident enquiries and requests, event enquiries, event coordination, event sponsorship, interview requests and introductions, etc.

-Accounting and Invoicing (Xero and ReceiptBank): I pay bills; create, send out and follow up on invoices.
+Accounting and Invoicing (Xero and ReceiptBank): Paid bills; created, sent out and followed up on invoices.

-Event Coordination: Follow up on enquiries, coordinate events calendar, create detailed run sheets, send and follow up on invoices.
+Event Coordination: Responded to event space enquiries, coordinated the events calendar, created detailed run sheets, sent and followed up on invoices.

-Data Entry: Create member profiles for every person that comes through the space (2-10 people per day).
-Updating personal and professional details for 100+ member profiles.
+Data Entry: Created member profiles for every person that comes through the space (2-10 people per day).
+Updated personal and professional details for 100+ member profiles.

 Office Management: Meeting room bookings, general office maintenance and upkeep, managing and ordering of office supplies, coordinating and signing for deliveries, etc.

 Content creator for one the 2013 MIFF Twitter and Facebook campaigns.

 Research: Compiling, reading and analyzing film reviews and related content to become familiar with the films.